-In both developed and developing countries, better-educated women have fewer children than less-educated women.
+In developing countries, better-educated women have fewer children than less-educated women.
 However, the reasons for this are less clear, since the benefits of education extend beyond the value of women's time.
 Education can reduce fertility because better-educated women earn more and may raise their children more effectively.
 Education also improves maternal and child health, thereby increasing a woman's physical capacity to give birth and reducing the (economic) necessity for more children.
 However, the fact that educated women tend to breastfeed for shorter periods lengthens their exposure to (a new) pregnancy.
 Nevertheless, understanding modern contraception helps women control birth.
 Finally, higher education empowers women and includes them in household decision-making on family planning.
-Each mechanism is significant, depending on the individual and institutional context, but there is limited evidence on the relative importance of each one.